GodotMisogi/johnny/content/post/fluid-dynamics/index.md

 Non-dimensionalisation schemes are important in fluid dynamics because they remove the dependence of the equations on intrinsic fluid properties, such as $\rho,\ \mu$ and reference length scales such as $L$ and $|\vec V|$ for flow over objects.

-If the flow is inviscid, the time derivatives and the stress terms drop out, giving the **incompressible Euler equations**:
+If the flow is steady and inviscid, the time derivatives and the stress terms drop out, giving the **incompressible Euler equations**:

 $$ \nabla \cdot \vec V = 0 $$